aklump/drupal_field_tag/README.md

 ## About Tags

-* Takes are not case-sensitive
+* Tags are not case-sensitive.
 * Tags may contain inner spaces, but neither leading nor trailing spaces.
 * Multiple tags must separated by a comma or "comma+space", e.g. 'foo,bar' or 'foo, bar'.